What is identity management?

 The benefits of identity management

 Comprehensive customer behaviour profiles enable the personalization of communication to create relevant experiences for customers.
-The ability to integrate seamlessly into everyday life will allow marketers to transcend traditional marketing messaging and become relevant to consumer experience and identity.
+The ability to integrate seamlessly into everyday life will allow marketers to transcend traditional marketing messaging and become relevant to consumer

 Identity management results in: